The Department of Sociology

 What makes us stand out?

-The internships are designed to provide marketable skills and experiences that enhance employment and graduate school possibilities.
+- Internships are specifically designed to provide marketable skills and experiences that enhance employment and graduate school possibilities.

 - Colorado State Trooper